ibm-cloud-docs/ibm-spectrum-lsf/considerations-for-HPC-cluster-compute-types.md

 *  network bandwidth and latency
 *  processor clock speed

 The goal is to pick a compute configuration that returns the best price performance.
 An HPC workload can be as simple as a single core job or as complex as a job that needs hundreds to thousands of cores.
-HPC aggregates computing power (clustering) and can deliver much higher performance and solve large problems.
+HPC aggregates computing power (clustering) and can deliver higher performance and solve large problems.

 Most of HPC workloads fall below the 1000 core range.
 There are some workloads that require a high number of cores up to and including 10k-50k.
 Execution time for an HPC workload can be simple and last only a few seconds, or it can be complex and take several days.